 Force is just momentum flow.
 (The net force is the momentum flow from A to B minus the momentum flow from B to A.)

 Pressure is just one contribution to the momentum flow.
-There are other contributions to the the momentum flow, notably from the shear viscosity and the bulk viscosity.
+There are other contributions to the momentum flow, notably from the shear viscosity and the bulk viscosity.
 We will not have much to say about viscosity, except to say: (a) It is trickier than you might imagine to give a simple, non-mathematical way of distinguishing pressure from bulk viscosity effects; the simple explanations are not correct, and the correct explanations are not simple. (b) There are many practical situations where the effects of viscosity are small compared to other effects, especially when we are interested in large objects moving quickly through ordinary not-especially-viscous fluids.

 Temporarily, for simplicity, let’s assume the viscosity is very small, and talk only about pressure.